Matt Osman

 Climates of the past, present, and future.

-A major theme of my work is applying new quantitative techniques to understand climate using naturally derived “proxies”, for example from ice and sediments.
-I aim for a holistic approach by combining proxies with modern observations, physical models, and global climate simulations.
+One major theme of my work has been developing new quantitative approaches to understand climate dynamics using naturally derived “proxies”.
+I aim for a holistic approach by combining proxies with modern observations, statistical models, and climate simulations.

 news